-Instead of worrying, educate yourself about the symptoms of breast cancer so that you know what to look for and how to proceed if you suspect you have the disease.
+Instead of worrying, educate yourself about the symptoms of breast cancer so that you know what to look for and how to proceed.

-The first sign of breast cancer is usually a lump or mass.
+The most common symptom of breast cancer is a lump or mass.
 It can be painless, hard and have uneven edges, or it can be tender, round and soft.
 The key is getting checked by a doctor if you feel anything unusual on or around your breasts.

 If there is no reason for your breast to swell, such as infection from breastfeeding or an injury, get checked.